-Considerable effort and resources have been devoted in recent years to attempting to identify potential technological developments that may assist in the defeat of both emplaced IEDs and the networks that produce them and support their use.
-It has, however, become increasingly clear that technological solutions in isolation are unlikely to provide the definitive contribution.
+Considerable effort and resources have been devoted in recent years in attempting to identify potential technological developments that may assist in the defeat of emplaced IEDs and the networks that produce them and support their use, and therefore the IED System itself.
+It has, however, become increasingly clear that technological solutions in isolation are make the fullest contribution.
 Accordingly, the importance of matching the available A&S technology to the specific requirements of a task or operation should not be underestimated.
 While no single system or combination of sensors and platforms can provide optimal C-IED utility in all circumstances, they collectively contribute to a fused intelligence picture that provides sufficient confidence for commanders to base their decisions on it.

 6.1.1 Balancing Current and Future Technologies.

-A more holistic approach of this kind has now been adopted by agencies, many having previously focused effort on a diverse variety of mainly technological defeat of an adversary determined to continue to employ IEDs, either as the primary means of pursuing his aims or in conjunction with other weapon systems and TTPs.
-Rather, it is by gaining an understanding of the potential exploitation of existing sensing, disrupting and destructive capabilities and their supporting systems, individually and together, that technology currently stands to make the fullest solutions to the IED threat.
+A more holistic approach of this kind has now been adopted by agencies, many having previously focused effort on a diverse variety of mainly technological unlikely to provide the definitive defeat of an adversary determined to continue to employ IEDs, either as the primary means of pursuing his aims or in conjunction with other weapon systems and TTPs.
+Rather, it is by gaining an understanding of the potential exploitation of existing sensing, disrupting and destructive capabilities and their supporting systems, individually and together, that technology currently stands to solutions to the IED threat.
 Such an approach nevertheless includes pursuing innovative technologies, as well as seeking to better utilise those already fielded, and the following paragraphs consider the scope, opportunities and limitations of sensing and other technologies from the A&S perspective, identifying a number of emerging technological trends which currently show promise.